Horseradish vs Radish - Health impact and Nutrition Comparison

 Inflammation

-Horseradish and radish extracts have anti-inflammatory effects that have a similar effect compared to NSAIDs, like aspirin or ibuprofen.
+Horseradish and radish extracts have anti-inflammatory effects that are similar to NSAIDs, like aspirin or ibuprofen.
 (1) (2)

 Antioxidant

-Horseradish extract has antioxidant effects; they function in scavenging oxidants and superoxides.
+Horseradish extract has antioxidant effects; it functions in scavenging oxidants and superoxides.
 These oxidants and superoxides are causative agents of many diseases, including cancer.
 (3)

 On the other hand, radishes have high antioxidative properties.
 These are attributed to their bioactive elements that fight off oxidation generated by the disease.
 (4)